dinodev0101/bonfida-bot/js/README.md

 There are two scenarios in which a pool can find itself in a _locked_ state :

-- There are pending orders : some Serun orders have not yet been settled with the `settleFunds` instruction.
+- There are pending orders : some Serum orders have not yet been settled with the `settleFunds` instruction.
 - There are fees to collect.
 At intervals greater than a week, signal provider and Bonfida fees must be extracted from the pool.

 However, a _locked_ pool can be unlocked with a sequence of permissionless operations.
 When the pool has pending orders, it is often possible to